 Service work should live in a queue, not in somebody's inbox history

 For many agencies, servicing work is not hard in theory.
 It is just constant.
 Requests show up through email, staff triage them manually, and status gets buried in forwards and side threads.
-That is exactly the kind of operational pain a first automation can clean up.
+That is exactly the kind of operational pain a first workflow fix can clean up.

 Shared inboxes hide what is actually open